Tattoo Artist

 im 16 and dying to get a simple tattoo of a word in my bottom inner lip. my parents will not let me. is there any way possible to get a tattoo? i know tattoos are permanent but its such a hidden spot i know i wont regret it.

-Asked by dali almost 12 years ago
+Asked by dali about 12 years ago

 Nope.
 I don't know of a state that will tattoo a 16 year old without parental consent.